maxkapur/OptimalApplication.jl/docs/src/tutorial/market_io.md

 )
 ```

-The output is an instance of `SameCostsMarket{U}`, which contains the input data along with certain
+The output is an instance of `SameCostsMarket{U}`, which contains the input data.
-preliminary calculations, such as `1 .- f`, that are used repeatedly in the solution algorithms.
 Here
 `U == eltype(t)` and we require `U <: Real`.

 !!! note